alanzheng88/Food2Go/README.md

 Registration
 1. Click on the Register Link on the top right of the website.
 2. Enter in your information and select your roles, either as a customer or a restaurant owner.
-    (Customer and restaurant owner will have different functionality)
+    (Customer and restaurant owner will have different functionalities)

 Login
 1. Click on the Login Link on the top right of the website.